nolaforensix/scalpel-1.60/README.md

 patterns to recover esoteric file types, you may find that Scalpel is still useful.

+There *are* some changes in this release, compared to the 1.60 release that's been in the wild for roughly the last 15 years.
+Some minor memory leaks that went unnoticed until very recently have been corrected, mostly in code that was imported from other open source projects when Scalpel was first developed.
+Thanks to Karley Waguespack for assisting with tracking these down.

 scalpel3 is now under development and supports not only header/footer-based file carving, but also recover of fragmented files.
 A repo for scalpel3 will appear when it's ready.